Meta Field output block

 - It's loaded on a post or page only when a Meta block is used.

-- The stylesheet is light and shared (shared CSS, not 5 stylesheets).
+- The stylesheet is light and shared (shared CSS).

 Cost

-- The best news: the plugin is still free.
+- The best news: the plugin is still free; it won't be forever.

-- You can use it on your site or your clients' sites; you are not permitted to sell it.
+- You can use it on your site or your clients' sites; you are not permitted to sell the plugin.